Skip to content

 2. Setup

 A starter for Deno is available.
-Start your project with "create-hono" command.
+Start your project with the deno init command.

 sh